Parents/Carers Information

 Pupils that participate in FOCUS West will also benefit from:

-• First-hand experience of the higher education learning environment
+• first-hand experience of the higher education learning environment

-• Specialist knowledge and workshops
+• specialist knowledge and workshops

-• Personalised help with course choice selection and application support
+• personalised help with course choice selection and application support

-• The opportunity to develop transferable skills/gain an additional SCQF qualification
+• the opportunity to develop transferable skills/gain an additional SCQF qualification

-• Experienced student mentors/role models
+• experienced student mentors/role models

 Additional Helpful Resources

-• Focus Point – our online resource, with activities, advice and interactive tools related to choosing school subjects, thinking ahead to options after school, and applying to college and university.
+• FOCUS Point – our online resource, with activities, advice and interactive tools related to choosing school subjects, thinking ahead to options after school, and applying to college and university.

 • UCAS – for information on the university application process